 Study in Primary Care Evaluating Inclisiran Delivery Implementation and Enhanced Support (VICTORION-Spirit)

-What are we trying to do?
+What did we do?

-The purpose of the study is to find out how best to deliver a cholesterol lowering drug called Inclisiran in primary care.
-VICTORION-Spirit has recruited 900 patients to assess the effect of nine months treatment with Inclisiran with or without behavioural support, compared to usual care (existing lipid lowering therapy e.g. statin) with behavioural support.
+The purpose of the study was to find out how best to deliver a cholesterol lowering drug called Inclisiran in primary care.
+VICTORION-Spirit recruited 900 patients to assess the effect of nine months treatment with Inclisiran with or without behavioural support, compared to usual care (existing lipid lowering therapy e.g. statin) with behavioural support.

-The trial is using what is known as a Type I Hybrid design where the focus is on testing an innovation in a pragmatic situation while gathering information on its ‘implementability’.
+The trial used what is known as a Type I Hybrid design where the focus is on testing an innovation in a pragmatic situation while gathering information on its ‘implementability’.
 Type I hybrid designs are ideally suited to collecting data that can then be used to inform future implementation efforts, especially so in circumstances that may require new work flows or processes to be introduced.

-Why is this important?
+Why was it important?

 High levels of LDL (low-density lipoproteins) cholesterol make people more likely to suffer a heart attack or stroke.
 Sustained lowering of LDL cholesterol has been shown to help prevent the development and progression of Atherosclerotic cardiovascular disease (ASCVD), a potentially serious condition.
 It is caused by a build-up of cholesterol in the blood vessels, known as plaque, and causes narrowing and restriction of blood flow to and from the heart and other vital organs, increasing the risk of heart attack and stroke.[1]

-Trials showed that Inclisiran lowers the level of the fatty and harmful substance called LDL cholesterol found in the blood by using RNA interference to boost the liver’s ability to remove it from the blood.
 Inclisiran, received a licence from the European Commission in December 2020 [2] and gained NICE approval on 1 September 2021, recommending the drug for people with high cholesterol who have already had a previous cardiovascular event to reduce their LDL cholesterol, which is a key risk factor for them having another.[3]

 Insights from the VICTORION-Spirit process evaluation – interim report Aug 2022

-Downladable resources
+Downloadable resources

 - Publications